 Learning how to regrow from what you have on hand makes real dollars and sense.
-African Violets have delicate, soft ruffled petals and it’s hardly surprising they are so loved by gardeners and homeowners.
+African Violets have delicate, soft ruffled petals and it’s hardly surprising they are so loved.

 What Are African Violets?

-African Violets, otherwise known as Saintpaulia, originate from East Africa.
+African Violets are also otherwise known as Saintpaulia and originate from East Africa.